Vir Sanghvi

 Vir Sanghvi (born 5 July 1956) is an Indian print and television journalist, author, columnist and talk show host.
 He has been a member of many professional, academic and government bodies including the National Integration Council.
 Currently, he is a member of the Broadcast Content Complaint Council (BCCC), a body that regulates content on entertainment TV channels and Co-Founder/Lead Food Critic at EazyDiner.
+He is an opponent of the Hindutva ideology.

 Early life and education

-Vir Sanghvi was born to Ramesh and Vimoo Sanghvi on July 9, 1956 in London.
+Vir Sanghvi was born to Ramesh and Vimoo Sanghvi into a Gujarati Jain family on July 5, 1956 in London.
 His father was a former-communist barrister turned businessman who hailed from a middle class family in Rajkot while his mother was an industrial psychologist who hailed from a wealthy textile-mill owning family from Ahmedabad comparable to the Sarabhais.

-Vir Sanghvi is an Indian editor and also a television personality.
-He is a Gujarati Jain.
-Currently, he is editorial director of the Hindustan Times.
 Sanghvi was brought up in Bombay (now Mumbai) and London and educated at Mayo College, Ajmer, and Mill Hill School, London.
 He went on to study politics, philosophy and economics at Brasenose College, Oxford on the Inlaks Scholarship.

 His show Custom Made for Vir Sanghvi on NDTV Goodtimes, where he travels across India, in search of the most luxurious and bespoke 'Indian' experiences has received high ratings and been renewed for a second season.
 His published books include Rude Food, India – Then and Now and Men of Steel (a collection of profiles of India's leading businessmen.
 He has also authored a biography of the late Madhavrao Scindia, which was released by Sonia Gandhi in 2009.